Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Introduction

 For a deep neural network that satisfies the activation function $\sigma(\mathbb{R})=\mathbb{R}$, to learn the disconnected regions, it is usually necessary to make the network width larger than the input dimension.
 If the network is narrow, the paths connecting the disconnected regions yield high-confidence predictions \cite{Nguyen2018Neural}. \cite{Chong2020closer} gives a direct algebraic proof of the universal approximation theorem, and \cite{Beise2021decision} reveals the fundamental reason why the universal approximation of network functions with width $w\leq d_x$ from $\mathbb{R}^{d_x}$ to $\mathbb{R}$ is impossible.

 \cite{Park2021Minimum} gives the first definitive results for the critical width enabling the universal approximation of width-bounded networks.
-The minimum width for the $L^p$ functions is $\max(d_x + 1, d_y)$ using the ReLU activation functions. \cite{Park2021Minimum} also shows that this conclusion is unsuitable for the uniform approximation of the ReLU network, but it still holds using the ReLU+STEP activation function. \cite{cai2022achieve} shows that minimum widths for the $C$-UAP and $L^p$-UAP on compact domains have a universal lower bound $w_{min} = \max(d_x, d_y)$. \cite{cai2022achieve} also shows the minimum width for the uniform approximation with some additional threshold activation functions.
+The minimum width for the $L^p$ functions is $\max(d_x + 1, d_y)$ using the ReLU activation functions. \cite{Park2021Minimum} also shows that this conclusion is unsuitable for the uniform approximation of the ReLU network, but it still holds using the ReLU+STEP activation function. \cite{cai2022achieve} shows that minimum widths for the $C$-UAP and $L^p$-UAP on compact domains have a universal lower bound $w_{\min} = \max(d_x, d_y)$. \cite{cai2022achieve} also shows the minimum width for the uniform approximation with some additional threshold activation functions.

-\textbf{Homeomorphism properties of networks.} Residual networks (ResNets) are an advanced deep learning architecture for supervised learning problems. \cite{rousseau2018residual} shows that a continuous flow of diffeomorphisms governed by ordinary differential equations can be numerically implemented using the mapping component of ResNets.
+\textbf{Homeomorphism properties of networks.} Residual networks (ResNets) are an advanced deep-learning architecture for supervised learning problems. \cite{rousseau2018residual} shows that a continuous flow of diffeomorphisms governed by ordinary differential equations can be numerically implemented using the mapping component of ResNets.

 Neural ordinary differential equations (neural ODEs) turn the neural network training problem into a problem of solving differential equations and can make the discrete ResNet continuous.
-As a deep learning method, \cite{Teshima2020Universal} shows the universality of discrete neural ODEs with the condition that the source vectors $f_i(z) \in \mathcal{H}$, where $\mathcal{H}$ is a universal approximator for the Lipschitz functions. \cite{Ruiz-Balet2021Neural} provide $L^2$-UAP for neural ODE $\dot x = W \sigma(Ax+b)$. \cite{Zhang2019Approximation} shows that neural ODEs with extra dimensions are universal approximators for homeomorphisms.
+As a deep learning method, \cite{Teshima2020Universal} shows the universality of discrete neural ODEs with the condition that the source vectors $f_i(z) \in \mathcal{H}$, where $\mathcal{H}$ is a universal approximator for the Lipschitz functions. \cite{Ruiz-Balet2021Neural} provide $L^2$-UAP of neural ODE $\dot x = W \sigma(Ax+b)$ for $L^2(\mathcal{K},\mathbb{R}^d)$. \cite{Zhang2019Approximation} shows that neural ODEs with extra dimensions are universal approximators for homeomorphisms.

 Invertible neural networks have diffeomorphic properties, and many flow models can also be used as universal approximators. \cite{Huang2018Neural} shows that neural autoregressive flows are universal approximators for continuous probability distributions. \cite{Teshima2020Couplingbased} indicates that normalizing flow models based on affine coupling also have UAP. \cite{Kong2021Universal} shows that residual flows are universal approximators in maximum mean discrepancies.